ADR 0047 - Service Maintenance and Upgrades (Framework 2.0)

 • Retry Logic: Built-in retry with exponential backoff

-• Conditional Steps: Skip steps based on conditions (for example, skip backup if recent backup exists)
+• Conditional Steps: Skip steps based on conditions (for example, skip backup if a recent backup exists)

 • DAG Support: Parallel execution of independent tasks